What Does a Forensic Scientist Do?

 Step 2 is to earn a bachelor's degree.
 You must have at least bachelor's degrees to find employment in this occupation.
 Depending on the chosen discipline, students may focus their studies on the natural or biological sciences.
 For example, students interested in a career in toxicology may focus on microbiology, while those looking to begin a career in forensic ballistics may choose to focus on physics.

+You may be wondering how to get a degree in forensic science, since the field is so broad.
 Some colleges and universities offer Bachelor of Science in Forensic Science programs.
-Employing classroom and laboratory instruction, these 4-year degree programs combine various sciences applicable to forensic science.
-Courses may include:
+Employing classroom and laboratory instruction, these 4-year degree programs combine various sciences applicable to forensic science studies.
+The combination of different learning environments will help teach you how to work in forensics.

 - Human anatomy